connexcs/docs/docs/customer/cli.md

 **Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Routing** {: .gitlab-purple}

-**CLI (Caller Line Identification)**, aka ANI (Automatic Number Identification), is the _From_ header in SIP and represents the senders number in a telephone call.
+**CLI (Caller Line Identification)**, aka ANI (Automatic Number Identification), is the _From_ header in SIP and represents the sender's number in a telephone call.
 It's the technical term for the mechanism we know as **Caller ID**.
 In VoIP systems, CLI is more than just a way to display the number of incoming calls.
 It's used as a defense against unidentified call attempts, provides information to sort incoming calls, and is an important component of billing.

-In ConnexCS, **CLI** lets you to restrict and manipulate CLIs and Pre-Asserted Identity on customer calls, so that any caller without a valid match is rejected outright.
+In ConnexCS, **CLI** lets you trestrict and manipulate CLIs and Pre-Asserted Identity on customer calls, so that any caller without a valid match is rejected outright.

 !!! tip "How's CLI derived?"
     **CLI** refers to the **CLI/ANI** field in the `From` part of the `SIP INVITE` message.
 This contains specific information about the caller, particularly the name and number of the person initiating the call.
 Also known as "Caller ID" in standard phone systems, CLI may also be referred to as "A-Leg" or "A-Number", where the call originates.
 The call is then terminated at the Dialed Number, the "B-Leg" or "B-Number".